The Acacia Fund

 Ader B. Gandi Charitable Fund

-The 2014 Competition will have three reading periods.
+The 2014 Competition has two remaining reading periods.

 Scoring and Commentary Guidance

 A. You are reviewing the plan, not the business.
 Chose your score based on both the quality of the document itself and your perception of the entrepreneur’s ability to succeed with the plan as written.
 If you love the idea, but not the implementation plan, score the plan itself, and then join up with the team as an advisor, mentor, client, customer, or connector to help them take the next steps.
 If you think the current plan doesn’t work as written, your comments should aspire to help the entrepreneur to develop a plan that does.

 B. All of these companies must be for-profit and have a social and/or environmental business goal integrated into how they do business.
 For our purposes, if you can imagine a non-profit with the same goals, it counts.

 C. The William James Foundation seeks to support entrepreneurs who are spreading their sustainable business models by either scaling (their company grows) or sharing (their company actively and openly serves as a model for others) or both.
 So as long as the company exists and is stable enough to serve as an example, you should judge a company against their own goals.

 D. Write your comments directly to the entrants.
 They are forwarded to the entrants with minimal editing.

 E. Be specific & constructive.
 Comments that past entrants have found useful are at: www.williamjamesfoundation.org/samplecomments.